About Me

 Super Library Girl!

-I have have worked in libraries for 10+ years now, currently serving as the youth services manager of a medium-sized, somewhat rural library.
+I have have worked in libraries for over 11 years now, currently serving as the children's services librarian at a medium-sized, somewhat rural library.

 Prior to that I worked in a nearby large public library system for 7 years in a variety of support and paraprofessional positions: as a page in the the children's department of the urban main library, an early literacy outreach specialist, and a paraprofessional in a very busy suburban branch serving a very diverse community.
 It was here that I had the opportunity to work with and learn from several excellent children's librarians and gain invaluable experience with programming, customer service, reader's advisory, collection maintenance, and more.